 So, you should go for units with spring steel or stainless steel tines since they are durable as well as rust and corrosion-resistant.
 Additionally, items made from stainless steel don't need a lot of maintenance.

-4. Weight Tray
+5. Weight Tray

 Sometimes, you will need to reach a little deeper into the thatch with your yard tool.
 This could be the case after failing to dethatch before winter.
 When snow falls on the thatch, leaf litter, and twigs, it will form a thick mat that could be hard to penetrate.

-As a result, you'll need a bit more weight on the dethatcher.
-Some models come with weight trays for this exact occasion so that you can add some concrete blocks to push the tines deeper into the thatch.
-So, if your thatcher doesn't seem to get the job done, you could go for a tow-behind model since they feature a weight tray for adding weight.
+As a result, you’ll need a bit more weight on the dethatcher.
+Some models come with weight trays for this occasion so that you can add concrete blocks to push the tines deeper into the thatch.
+So, if your thatcher doesn’t seem to get the job done, you could go for a tow-behind model since they feature a weight tray for adding weight.

-Frequently Asked Questions
+Frequently Asked Questions on the Best Dethatching Rake

-2. Do Dethatching rakes work?
+2. Do Dethatching Rakes Work?

 You should dethatch your space during spring and fall before snow falls on the thatch.